 Sure to help in this endeavour is the car’s body, 12 percent of which is made from ultra-high-strength steel.

 The latest model has a torsional rigidity that’s 25 percent stiffer compared to the previous model, whose ultra-high-strength steel content is only 1 percent.

 Honda has also paid careful attention to the interior this time around.
 The cabin of the latest Civic is more upmarket than expected, with soft-touch materials adorning the dashboard, centre console and door panels.

 The cockpit is a huge improvement over the previous model’s, which is filled with hard plastics and has a glovebox lid that, when opened, immediately slams down on the unsuspecting knees of the front passenger.

 In the replacement model, the front passenger’s kneecaps remain unbruised because the glovebox lid gently glides downwards when opened.

-Keen drivers will feel right at home in the new Civic because of the front seats, which have a lower hip point than before.
+Keen drivers will feel right at home in the new Honda Civic because of the front seats, which have a lower hip point than before.

 And with the high centre console and stubby gearshift lever, you’ll feel quite ensconced.